sailfishos-applications/daily-comics/info/comic_addition.md

 This script is used to extract the current strip URL from the source as defined in the information.
 The Javascript code needs to comprise a single function with a single parameter.
 That function will be called with the content provided by the source URL.
-It must to return a string containing an absolute or relative URL to the most recent strip.
+It must return a string with an absolute or relative (to the `stripSource`) URL to the most recent strip.

 #### Example
 ```